state-spaces/s4/sashimi/README.md

 We provide instructions for calculating the automated SC09 metrics next.

 #### Dataset Metrics
-To generate the automated metrics for the dataset, run the following command:
+To generate the automated metrics for the dataset, run the following command from the `sashimi/sc09_classifier` folder:
 ```bash
 python test_speech_commands.py resnext.pth
 ```